 Breaches of the law

-If you fail to act positively and fully regarding corrective action and the requirements set down in a prohibition notice, then the HSA can prosecute.
+If you fail to take corrective action and do not meet the requirements set down in a prohibition notice, then the HSA can prosecute.
 If you are convicted of an offence under the Asbestos Regulations, the court can impose a fine.
-It can also order you to take the necessary steps to remedy the situation within a specific time.
+It can also order you to take the necessary steps to remedy the situation within a specific deadline.
 Failure to do this is an offence.

 Local authorities are responsible for investigating incidents of air and water pollution, which would include incorrect disposal of asbestos.
 They can prosecute infringements of the Air Pollution Act 1987 and the Local Government (Water Pollution) Act 1977.
 Anyone who is found to be in breach of this legislation is guilty of an offence.